base-org/pessimism/docs/engine.md

 }

 ```
+### Invariant Input Type
+The invariant input type is a `RegisterType` that defines the type of data that the invariant will receive as input.
+The invariant input type is defined by the `InputType()` method of the `Invariant` interface.
+The invariant input type is used by the `RiskEngine` to determine if the input data is compatible with the invariant.
+If the input data is not compatible with the invariant, the `RiskEngine` will not execute the invariant and will return an error.

 ### Addressing
 All invariants have a boolean propety `Addressing` which determines if the invariant is addressable.
 To be addressable, an invariant must only execute under the context of a single address.
-This is only possible when the invariant input data is addressable.

 For example, a `balance_enforcement` invariant session will be addressable because it only executes invalidation logic for the native ETH balance of a single address.

 ### Execution Type
 A risk engine has an associated execution type that defines how the risk engine will execute the invariant.
 There are two types of execution:
-1. `Hardcoded` - The invariant invalidation is hardcoded directly into the risk engine
+1. `Hardcoded` - The invariant invalidation logic is hardcoded directly into the risk engine registry using native Go code.
+These invariants can only be changed by modifying the application source code of the engine registry.
-2. `Dynamic` - The invariant invalidation is dynamically loaded into the risk engine. **As of now, this is not supported.**
+2. `Dynamic` - The invariant invalidation logic is dynamically loaded and executed by a risk engine.
+These invariants can be changed without modifying the application source code of the engine registry.
+**As of now, this is not supported.**

 ## Hardcoded Invariant Types
 As of now, there are two types of hardcoded invariants that a user can deploy active sessions for:
--  `invocation` - Invariant that is triggered when a specific function is invoked **Not currently Supported**
+-  `invocation` - Invariant that is triggered when a specific smart contract function is invoked **Not currently supported**
 - `balance` - Invariant that checks an address's balance changes and ensures that the balance does not exceed a certain threshold

 ### How to add a new invariant